why we love Casio CDP 135

 The USB port on the back side allows you to plug the device on the computer and use it as a midi controller.

-So if you think about it for about $300 which is not much more than you spend for MIDI controller keyboard you get like a full digital piano which you can use to control samples or intermitted data into your software directly from the keyboard.
+Casio CDP 130 price is also quite genuine.
+The price is under $300 (not exact price as the rate keeps on fluctuating).
+For the price of MIDI controller keyboard you get like a full digital piano which you can use to control samples or intermitted data into your software directly from the keyboard.

 It also has a built-in metronome.